Article 3 of 9 in Series: Dumping RV Holding Tanks

-This guide will show you exactly why regularly flushing your tank is so important and can help you avoid clogs and odors.
+This article will show you exactly why regularly rinsing your tank is so important and can help you avoid clogs and odors.

-In the subsections below, we will discuss some of the problems you can avoid by performing a regular holding tank rinse/flush.
+In the subsections below, we will discuss some of the problems you can avoid by regularly rinsing your holding tanks.

-We always recommend a high-quality bacteria and enzyme tank treatment (like Unique RV Digest-It), but the fact is, no matter how well your bacterial tank treatment digests waste, there will always be some residual waste that accumulates in the crevices or low spots of your holding tank.
-Not all holding tanks are a perfect rectangle or square.
-RV designers try to utilize as much of the space as they can for storage and other things, one of which might be storing waste.
+As we said above, bacteria and enzyme tank treatments (like Unique RV Digest-It) will break the solid waste down to an almost liquid state, but there will always be some residual waste that accumulates in the crevices or low spots of your holding tank because tanks drain using gravity, and not every tank is level enough or shaped appropriately so that every bit of waste smoothly flows out.
 There can be some pretty oddly shaped holding tanks out there, which can have corners and other crevices that are really good at trapping waste.
-Refer to our guide on RV Holding Tank Shapes - Could Yours Cause Waste Buildup.

 Some may argue that this isn’t an issue if you park your RV perfectly level, but there are several reasons why this argument doesn’t really hold up: